Recent Past Volunteer Events Calendar

 Beginning in the fall of 2023 and running for three years, this restoration project concentrates on California-native plants within a one-acre plot and compares the abundance, diversity, and composition of plant and animal life before and after the transformation.
 To achieve this work, we’re seeking volunteers to help clear invasive plant species, prepare the site for plantings, plant our projected 1,400 plants, and monitor the progress along the way through varied scientific methods.

-We're excited to invite you to a special volunteer day at Hedrick Ranch Nature Area (HRNA) hosted by our partner, Friends of the Santa Clara River.
-Mark your calendars for Sunday, January 5th, 2025, at 9:00 am and join us for a day of community and conservation.
-As well as supporting the restoration of the Santa Clara River, you can learn more about native riparian wildlife in this area.
+We're excited to invite you to a volunteer day at Hedrick Ranch Nature Area (HRNA) hosted by our partner, Friends of the Santa Clara River.
+Join us at the Hedrick Ranch Nature Area near Santa Paula for a special volunteer event.
+Along with supporting the restoration of the Santa Clara River, you can learn more about native riparian wildlife in this area.
 Our lead for restoration, Holly Wright, will guide the day's activities.
+These events are held on the first Sunday of every month, offering regular opportunities to get involved.